joshgerdes/jekyll-uno/_drafts/create-a-azure-virtual-desktop-farm.md

 ![](/uploads/adds_networking.png)

 12. Azure AD Domain Services, will create a new Azure AD Group called: AAD DC Administrators - this group will be used for Administrator level permissions on the Azure AD Domain Services domain (it automatically adds the account you are using to create Azure AD Domain Services into this group).
-You can configure Membership of this group now and configure who gets alerted if there are issues with Azure AD Domain Services, when you are ready select Next
+13. You can configure Membership of this group now and configure who gets alerted if there are issues with Azure AD Domain Services.
+14. When you are ready select Next

 ![](/uploads/adds_admin.png)